DeadSquirrel01/lineage-16_a5_releases/README.md

 # LineageOS 16 releases for galaxy a5, all SM-A500 variants

+<b>This project is currently discontinued, which means that it will no longer get updates</b>

 This repo contains lineageos 16 builds for all Galaxy A5 SM-A500 variants!